giellalt/lang-est-x-utee/root-fst-src.md

 * < (escaped with square brackets, to avoid collision with < as morpheme boundary)

 * '  7 is the real apostrophe ??

  * `+Use/Circ `: for arabic and roman numerals;
  * `+Use/PMatch `: for tokenisation with pmatch
  * `+Use/-PMatch `: for tokenisation with pmatch

  * `+ABBR `: Lühend / Abbreviation
- * +Symbol = independent symbols in the text stream, like £, €, ©
+* +Symbol© = independent symbols in the text stream, like £, €, ©
  * `+ACR `: Suurtähtlühend / Acronym
  * `+CLB `: Osalause piir (punkt, koma) / Clause border (full stop, comma..)
  * `+PUNCT `: Kirjavahemärk / Punctuation